-Hubert Berry was the first man in Crediton to own a car and the first in town to crash one!
+Hubert Berry was the first man in Crediton to own a car and the first to crash one!

 04 June1906 was a bright, moonlit night.
 36-year old Hubert Berry was on his way home from Barnstable to Crediton where he ran a long-established family business.
 He advertised himself as a “Builder and General Contractor, Stone and Marble Monumental Mason, Undertaker and Dealer in Building Materials”.

 The business was well known and his small three-wheeler car was a boon to getting out to customers and suppliers across mid-Devon.

 At about 11pm, he drove past Lapford Cross.
 Minutes later, moonlight shadows darkened the road as it began its short incline through Bury Wood, below Bury Barton.

 Hubert saw a light ahead.
 It appeared to be stationary in the road and he assumed it to be a bicycle.
 As he began to overtake, he realised the light was a burning lantern on the back of a trap …and the trap was angled across the road!
 The men on the vehicle shouted and waved but there was no time to avoid a collision.
 Hubert’s passenger, Mr J B Lee, was thrown into the gutter and car parts were spread across the road.

 The horse was being driven by a labourer, George Tucker, who was on his way home to Morchard Bishop with stepson, Ernest.
 The car lights had frightened his horse into the ditch forcing his trap to swing towards the middle of the road.
 The labourer refused to give Hubert his name and offered little sympathy: “You have got into the mess and you had better get out of it”.